vicjohnson1213/Ideas/Misc.md

 *In Progress:* https://github.com/vicjohnson1213/Pxl

+### Markdown Based Slideshow Creator

+- Use markdown to provide the content of a slideshow.
+- Use CSS to layout and style the slides.
+- Output the slideshow as a website so it can run in any browser?

 ### Mutation/Evolution Simulation

 Given a set of rules and probabilities, each generation may or may not mutate.
 It could be interesting to see how different mutations become prominent given different measurements for success.